J1411/level.io/README.md

 - Why not Zoidberg?
 - A Witch.
 - A Black Cat
+- Colton
+   - This NPC will appear randomly throughout the course of the players story, providing helpful/unhelpful tips.
+Colton will change outfits periodically whilst claiming to be someone else, however it will still obviously be Colton.
+Word B?
+- Eck
 ### - Towns and Places
 NEED HELP
 - Some place that's not on fire